alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/06_failure_modes.md

 Failure occurs when the system does not preserve the documented source-line.

-It may fail through substitution, fabrication, flattening, false continuity, source-loss, unauthorized relocation, citation loss, boundary collapse, or provenance detachment.
+It may fail through substitution, fabrication, flattening, false continuity, source-loss, false relocation of Origin, citation loss, boundary collapse, or provenance detachment.

 The system must not only sound coherent.